anonoz/makan.io/readme.md

 # go into postgres and create the db users
 psql
-  create role makanio with password 'makanio';
+  create role makanio with password 'makanio' login createdb;
-  create role makaniotest with password 'makaniotest';
+  create role makaniotest with password 'makaniotest' login createdb;
-  alter role makanio with createdb;
-  alter role makaniotest with createdb;
   \q

 # go into repo and install dependencies